gtrifidis/OrpheusORM/ReadMe.md

 All master-detail relationships and keys will be updated automatically.

 ## Documentation
-To get started go to Orpheus's [documentation](https://gtrifidis.github.io/OrpheusORM/)
+To get started go to Orpheus's [documentation](https://gtrifidis.github.io/OrpheusORM/), where besides a fully documented API, you can also find examples on how to use Orpheus.